Determined to come out on top - Justin Bell

 From a young age, Bell experienced the qualms of instability with his father’s irregular involvement in his life.
 Bell and his mother lived with his grandparents who served as his strongholds and motivators even encouraging him to help out in the kitchen at the age of 4.
 Bell’s devotion to his family was clear when straight out of high school he turned down a full scholarship to the University of Georgia to stay home and help take care of his ailing grandmother; little did he know she would pass away a few days later.
 Bell contacted UGA about changing his decision, but it was too late; the offer was off the table and he had to come up with a new plan.

-Bell went on to Augusta State University (Now Georgia Regents University) where he earned a Bachelor’s degree in Business Administration while working at the North Augusta Country Club.
+Bell went on to Augusta State University (Now Augusta University) where he earned a Bachelor’s degree in Business Administration while working at the North Augusta Country Club.
 Bell thought this time his plan was a winner until, shortly thereafter, the NACC’s new owner shut the doors and he was out of a job.
 Then, just two weeks later, Bell’s home caught fire.

 Now jobless and homeless, with his bearings off course once again, Bell had to decide what to do next.
 His mother heard about Helms College’s culinary program and gave Bell the application she picked up during a visit to the campus.
 He thought it would be the right change in direction and decided to give it a shot.